SahilVijaySingh28/PeerChat/docs/CODEBASE_NAVIGATION.md

-# FlashChat Codebase Navigation Guide
+# PeerChat Codebase Navigation Guide

 ## Overview

-This guide explains how to navigate the FlashChat codebase, which follows a feature-based modular architecture.
+This guide explains how to navigate the PeerChat codebase, which follows a feature-based modular architecture.

 ## Finding Components